The misconceptions of the British 1912 ban on monoplanes.

 Another monoplane Schneider Trophy design sponsored and paid for by the Air Ministry, the Short Crusader.
 It was intended for the 1927 competition but it was evident that it would be too slow to win and so was used as a practice aircraft instead.
 It crashed prior to the competition.

-The third reason for biplanes winning production orders was that with the engine power then available, the extra wing area of biplane fighters gave them a higher rate of climb and a higher ceiling than their monoplane contemporaries.
+The third reason for biplanes winning production orders was that with the engine power then available, the extra wing area of biplane fighters gave them ain increased rate of climb and a higher ceiling than their monoplane contemporaries.
 There was no point striving for all-out top speed if the resulting aircraft could not climb fast enough to intercept opposing bombers coming over at height.

 This is the de Havilland DH77 semi-cantilever monoplane fighter, one of four types of monoplane paid for by the Air Ministry for the F20/27 specification for a fast-climbing interceptor.
 The other monoplanes ordered were the Westland F20/27 low-wing braced monoplane, the Westland "Wizard" high-wing parasol monoplane and the Vickers Type 151 Jockey (see below).
 However, none of the monoplane entries for the specification could meet the climb requirements.
 The Hawker Fury biplane was ordered instead.